What is constructability?

 - Opt for simpler construction methods that still meet the design objectives.
 This could involve selecting materials that are easier to work with or choosing modular components that speed up assembly.

 - Use standardized components and processes where possible.
-This reduces the learning curve for workers and speeds up the construction process.
+This reduces the learning curve for workers and speeds up the construction process, vital when tracking construction work hours efficiently to ensure projects remain on schedule.
 Implement standardized templates and task lists that can be reused across projects to maintain consistency and efficiency.

 2. Team integration of construction knowledge during design: collaboration for better outcomes